 Bachelor of Science in Exercise Science

-Graduates of the degree will have developed the knowledge and skills necessary to create effective health and wellness programs in a variety of non-educational settings, to formulate strength and conditioning programs for athletes, and to pursue further study in areas such as clinical exercise physiology, athletic training, physical therapy, and strength training and conditioning.
+Graduates in exercise science will have developed the knowledge and skills necessary to create effective fitness programs in a variety of settings for a variety of populations, formulate strength and conditioning programs for athletes.

 At a Glance

-- The Center for Human Performance allows for a scientific exploration of exercise theory.
+- Human Performance Lab provides scientific and practical exploration of exercise theory

-- Students can participate in the active Exercise Science Club, a group that promotes fitness and health within the community both on and off campus.
+- Eligible to participate in the Exercise Science Club, a group that promotes fitness and health with the on-campus and off campus communities

 Exercise Science Minor

-A minor is exercise science is available and requires students to take 20 credits of course work.
+A minor in exercise science is available and requires students to take 20 credits of course work.